cherepaha/PyHEMTracker/README.md

 -PyGaze (https://github.com/esdalmaijer/PyGaze)

-If you want to specify some parameters of psychopy's DotStim in degrees of visual angle instead of pixels, you also need to install psychopy's MonitorCenter.
+If you want to specify some parameters of psychopy's ElementArrayStim in degrees of visual angle instead of pixels, you also need to install psychopy's MonitorCenter.
 In MonitorCenter, you have to create a profile for the monitor you use for stimulus presentation, and specify the display parameters in constants.py